ShahOdin/pokedex-scala/README.md

 - Some tests are missing
 - there is no docker file
+- instructions for running the service is missing.
+- the documentation about the endpoints is missing.

 The plan is to write a rust equivalent to compare the two in every aspect.